January 5, 2020

 As a therapist, learning to ask questions that reflect my sincere curiosity isn’t a given.
 Just like anyone, I can fall into old patterns that tend to elicit responses that are as incomplete as my questions.

-In spite of my curiosity, there are still times when I need to revisit my intention to ask questions that call for exploration rather than agreement.
+Despite my curiosity, there are still times when I need to revisit my intention to ask questions that call for exploration rather than agreement.
 When I’m not careful, when I’m on automatic pilot, my questions fall into one of the first two camps — simplistic or combative.

 Is there a better way, other than a loving sexual encounter, for two souls to meet, see, and connect than when we are looking into each other’s eyes, fully present and listening?